Approach

 Beyond our own measurements, ProvenPort earns trust the hardest possible way: it modernizes real open-source libraries from their legacy binaries, then runs each library's own test suite against the modernized result.
 A green run is independent, third-party evidence of equivalence.

-Across a growing set of libraries — spanning numerical computing, parsing, serialization, CSV processing, and localized text across dozens of languages — tens of thousands of those tests pass, including one library with over fifteen thousand tests green.
-In one case, the process surfaced a genuine behavioral difference introduced by the modern runtime and restored the original behavior automatically: exactly the kind of silent change that makes unverified migration risky.
+Across one hundred libraries — spanning numerical computing, date and time, markdown, CSV, JSON and YAML serialization, localized text across dozens of languages, structured logging, resilience patterns, cron scheduling, templating, a full Lua interpreter, an x86 encoder-decoder, money and currency, an embedded database, HTML sanitization, cryptography, email and SSH clients, command-line parsing, state machines, and more — more than six hundred thousand of those tests pass, including one library with over four hundred thousand tests green.
+Along the way the process has surfaced genuine behavioral differences introduced by the modern runtime and restored the original behavior automatically: exactly the kind of silent change that makes unverified migration risky.

 See the validation results →